 Listen to your Mother!
 Planet Earth — giver of life, bringer of destruction, our shelter and safety against the hard vacuum of space: she speaks!

 The gravity of Sun and Moon, the shifting continents, earthquakes, volcanoes, storms, meteors, and ocean waves all contribute to a powerful upwelling stream of acoustic and seismic energy, a chorus of deep sound from below.
-Occasionally violent, but usually inaudible to our ears and impalpable to touch, these restless vibrations shimmer across the entire planet, lifting and lowering, flexing and tilting the solid ground, influencing all of us who dwell here on the surface.
-Subterranean forces unite us all.
+Occasionally violent, but usually inaudible, invisible, and impalpable, these restless vibrations shimmer across the entire planet, lifting and lowering, flexing and tilting the solid ground, influencing all of us who dwell here on the surface.
+These invisible subterranean forces unite us all.

 Questions & Answers